kazmasaurus/Woes/README.md

 At a high level, `Woes` is a way of combining a couple of ideas:

-- Defining throwable errors in an `enum` makes for both an easy to use and well documented error API.
+- Defining throwable errors in an `enum` makes for an easy to use, document, and read error API.
 - `NSError` is actually super powerful (even if it's API sucks).
 - `NSError` is even more powerful if you can just throw it into a `UIAlertController` or `UIAlertView`.
 (Did you know [`NSAlert(error error: NSError)`](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/ApplicationKit/Classes/NSAlert_Class/index.html#//apple_ref/occ/clm/NSAlert/alertWithError:) is a thing?
 I want that.)